BRITISH VALUES STATEMENT

 - Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour.

 - Links and visits are promoted with local faith communities and places of worship.
 E.g. Members of different faiths or religions are invited to school to share their knowledge and enhance learning within Acts of Worship and in class.

 - Through PHSE and RE curricula pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and difference of family situations.

 - Worship and discussions involving prejudices and prejudiced-based bullying have been followed and supported by learning in RE and PSHE

 - We offer a culturally rich and diverse curriculum in which major religions are studied and respected and global dimension work embedded in many of our Curriculum themes.
 These curriculum themes offer children the chance to reflect on our core [Christian] values and British values.

 ‘Prevent’ is part of the Government’s response to counter terrorism and violent extremism and ‘WRAP’ (Workshop to Raise Awareness of Prevent) is the Home Office’s official anti-radicalisation training scheme.
 All staff and governors have participated in this training.
 The minimum legal requirement is that all schools should have at least 1 member of staff who has attended the official WRAP training.
 (DfE ‘Prevent’ Guidance June 2015).
-The member of staff is Carol Clough.
+The member of staff is Miss Porch.